 (1) While a determination notice is in force an Act that would be amended by the pre-enactment provisions specified in the notice has effect as if those provisions had been passed without amendment and had come into operation.

-(2) However, if the amount of tax payable by a taxpayer under an Act as affected by subsection (1) is greater than the amount of tax that would be payable if the determination notice was not in force (the “unaffected amount”), the amount of tax payable is reduced to the unaffected amount.
+(2) However, if the amount of tax payable by a taxpayer under an Act as affected by subsection (1) is greater than the amount of tax that would be payable if the determination notice was not in force (the unaffected amount), the amount of tax payable is reduced to the unaffected amount.

 [Section 133 inserted by No. 31 of 2008 s.
 28.]